kubernetes/enhancements/keps/sig-cli/20190318-kustomize-generators-transformers.md

 - Allow config authoring solutions developed in the ecosystem to be integrated into kubectl as declarative Generators and Transformers
-- Allow users and organizations to develop their own custom configu authoring solutions and integrate them into kubectl
+- Allow users and organizations to develop their own custom config authoring solutions and integrate them into kubectl
 - Allow Kustomize power users to augment Kustomize's own Tranformers with their own
 - Allow users to perform client-side mutations so they they show up in diffs and are auditable